 - What strengths do you bring to an industry or science research Fellowship?

 - Your response to this question provides you with the opportunity to highlight and summarize your strengths!
 Please do not undersell yourself.
 Please do summarize your skills that you feel would best transfer to an industry/science research project.

 - The skills/strengths that you include could have been gained through teaching, volunteer experience, other careers, etc. To strengthen your response, provide a few examples of how you have used these strengths in the past.

 - Visit Sample Projects to get a sense of the types of projects that have been offered.
 Be sure to highlight your skills/experience that would be relevant to these and other types of projects.

-- As a teacher, you have plenty of strengths that are needed in industry.
+- As a teacher, you have plenty of strengths that are needed in industries.
 Listed below are just a few to aid in the brainstorming process.